TEN SKIES (Dir. James Benning, 2004)

 Copies of the book TEN SKIES, including a limited number signed by James Benning, will be available to purchase after the screening.

-NOTE: *PROOF OF FULL VACCINATION IS REQUIRED UPON ENTRY.
+NOTE: *PROOF OF FULL VACCINATION OR A NEGATIVE COVID-19 TEST WITHIN 48 HOURS OF THE SHOW IS REQUIRED UPON ENTRY.
 NAME ON VACCINATION CARD MUST MATCH YOUR ID.*

 A mesmerizing study in time, light, movement, and. moisture.